Uniform & Equipment

 - Sikh boys may wear traditional turbans.

-- Belts, hair bands and other accessories must be plain and in school colours.
+- Belts, hair bands and other accessories (including hair accessories) must be plain and in school colours (blue, black or white).

 - Boots may be worn to school in bad weather but must be changed for school shoes on arrival at school.

-- Hairstyles should be suitably formal.
-Significant hair colouring or shaving of hair (including patterns) is not permitted.
+- Hairstyles should be suitably professional.
+Significant hair colouring or shaving of hair into patterns is not permitted.
 We have adopted the Halo Code as a trial for this year, please find further details below.

 - Light make-up is permitted.
 Nail polish and acrylic nails are not permitted.

-- One discreet item of jewellery per student may be worn i.e. 1 small pair of plain gold, silver or diamante stud earrings.
+- One discreet item of jewellery per pupil may be worn i.e. 1 small pair of plain gold, silver or diamante stud earrings.
 Earrings must only be worn in the ear lobe.

 - No other piercing is permitted.